stjude-biohackathon/KIDS23-Team6/README.md

 <img width="964" alt="image" src="https://user-images.githubusercontent.com/43145254/236540070-fa00d7f1-6608-440a-a5bd-afa5981ef78f.png">

 The data in the LSF log files is quite large indeed.
-We have logs dating back to September of 2021.
+We have logs dating back to September of 2021 the total size of which is around 360GB.

-# So, what's the need?

-The HPCF team has gotten multiple requests regarding the usage of the cluster as a whole as well as for individual queues and departments.
-There is a tool which provides some visualiztion capabilties, but it's overly complicated for everyday use and for researchers who cannot dedicate time to understand all the intricacies.

-So, we're designing a simple and intuitive dashboard where researchers can view data relevant to them, their departments, or the institution as a whole.

-Furthermore, the HPCF team needs to be able to accurately predict future resource usage so that we can plan for expansions and refreshes of the infrastructure.
-This project provides information and visualization tools that will assist both researchers and the HPCF team in accomplishing these goals.